btraut/hanabi/README.md

 #### Building Code

-The way you build code for web, background-worker, and scheduler is all the same:

-1. Navigate to the appropriate folder, `<root>/web` for example, in a command prompt.
+Webpack builds all the targets simultaneously:

-2. Run `yarn` to install dependencies.
+1. Run `yarn` to install dependencies.
-3. Run `yarn run watch` to launch a daemon that builds code any time changes are made.
+2. Run `yarn run watch` to launch a daemon that builds code any time changes are made.

 #### Environment Variables